primatejs/primate/docs/guide/logging.md

 ### Possibly intentional

-Some errors are indicated as possibly intentional.
-This is due to Primate not knowing if this is due to a client misconfiguration (for example, providing a client that sends alphanumeric strings where numeric strings are expected) or due to actual client manipulation.
+Some info logs are indicated as possibly intentional.
+This is due to Primate not knowing if this is due to a client misconfiguration (for example, using a client that sends alphanumeric strings where numeric strings are expected) or due to actual client manipulation.

 ## Fix